Remorc/local-webpage/README.md

 ## Chrome

-To make everything play nice in Chrome, I would recommend installing a plugin called `New Tab Replace`.
+To make everything play nice in Chrome, I would recommend installing a plugin called `New Tab Redirect`.
 Configure this plugin to point to the `index.html`.